addstar/Jail/README.md

 * JailRecord now works like it was supposed to.
 * Adding any argument after the player on /jailrecord will list out all the times they've been jailed.
 * Fixed JailStick not working.
-* Handcuffs now work a lot better: muting players, no commands except /r and /reply, can't place or destory blocks, can't teleport, can't move except along pitch and yaw
+* Handcuffs now work a lot better: muting players, no commands except /r and /reply, can't place or destroy blocks, can't teleport, can't move except along pitch and yaw
+* There is now a /unhandcuff command for players.
 * JailRecord and Handcuff no longer require only a player instance of the sender, console can do them now

 Features